Diversify Your Portfolio Through 3 Massive Types of Shopping Centers

 Key Attributes:

-Why This Matters to Investors: As the name would suggest, neighborhood centers are ideal for areas with heavy traffic from the local community and a walkable layout.
+Why This Matters to Investors: As the name suggests, neighborhood centers are ideal for areas with heavy local traffic and a walkable layout.

-If you choose to invest in a neighborhood center, ensure that it is located in a highly walkable area, features retailers that cater to the everyday necessities of the locals, and boasts an intimate open-air experience.
+If you choose to invest in a neighborhood center, ensure it is located in a highly walkable area, features retailers that cater to locals' everyday needs, and offers an intimate open-air experience.

 Choosing Your Retail Adventure